WP Job Openings Review

 Job boards, the pros and cons.

-Attracting talent to your business, whether you’re a startup or established, can cost you a pretty penny.
-With lots of different choices in terms of job boards, it can be a little overwhelming and, dare I say it, time-consuming.
+Attracting talent to your business, whether a startup or established, can cost you a pretty penny.
+With many choices in terms of job boards, it can be a little overwhelming and, dare I say it, time-consuming.

 Unlike other companies, I always made a point of contacting individuals to say thanks but no thanks, it’s the right thing to do.Me, just now.